create3000/x_ite/docs/_posts/getting-started.md

 | Wavefront OBJ    | .obj           | model/obj       |
 | STL              | .stl           | model/stl       |
 | SVG Document     | .svg, .svgz    | image/svg+xml   |

+>**Tip:** All files can be compressed using GZip compression.
+This saves bandwidth and speeds up download time.
+{: .prompt-tip }

 For more information see [How to Configure Your Web Server](how-to-configure-your-web-server).